SvetlozarValchev/challenges/2. Document versioning/README.md

+#### For optimizations:

+ - Diff/Patch computations can be ran on client machines to reduce computational load on servers
+ - Large documents can be split into chunks and ran in parallel to not block the operation of UI/UX and reduce computation time
-For optimizations, `history` can be moved to another collection so it's not requested each time the document is requested.
+ - `history` can be moved to another collection/API so it's not requested each time the document is requested
+ - `history` can be paginated through the API if a sizable amount is a standard average

-### Example
+## Example

 Proof of concept of versioning multiple documents is available.